M0dEx/quincy/README.md

 This tunnel serves two purposes:
 - authentication using a reliable bi-directional stream
-- data transfer using unreliable datagrams (for lower latency and avoidance of multiple reliability layers)
+- data transfer using unreliable datagrams (lower latency and overhead)

 After a connection is established and the client is authenticated, a TUN interface is spawned using an IP address provided by the server.